Living Gluten-Free: Lots You Can Eat!

 There are many options for what you can eat.

 Rice will become your new best friend as it is often served with many types of cuisine around the world.
 It is such a simple, gluten-free grain that can transform into a variety of noodle and pasta dishes.
-In addition to being a main entree, rice can be served in a dessert and even breakfast (think congee porridge).
+In addition to being the main entree, rice can be served in a dessert and even breakfast (think congee porridge).

 For many years, the humble potato has been a staple at the dinner table in different forms.
 Potatoes can be served mashed, boiled, baked/roasted, fried, and in salads.
 Favourite dishes like Sheppard’s pie, hash browns, and creamy chowder are all possible on a gluten-free diet.